YuzuMin/Hololive-GEN3-Uruha-Rushia-Noises/README.md

 # Rushia Uruha Noises
-Uruha Noises is a clicker app for Android smartphones and tablets that brings entertainment to you by playing noises made by Uruha .
+Uruha Noises is a clicker app for Android smartphones and tablets that brings entertainment to you by playing noises made by Rushia.
-The interface of Uruha Noises is designed to be simple, intuitive and efficient.
+The interface of Rushia Noises is designed to be simple, intuitive and efficient.
 By removing what is not essential, we make access to everything you need even easier.

 # Download
 [<img src="https://play.google.com/intl/en_us/badges/images/generic/en_badge_web_generic.png"